1stG/configs/packages/remark-preset/README.md

-# @1stg/remark-config
+# @1stg/remark-preset

-Personal but Shareable Remark Configuration for all 1stG.me projects
+Personal but Shareable Remark Preset for all 1stG.me projects

 ## Sponsors